Overview: Green Scholars Initiative

 Executive Director Dr. Jerry Pattengale oversees the Green Scholars Initiative.
 Pattengale has distinguished appointments at Tyndale House, Cambridge; The Sagamore Institute; and Gordon-Conwell Theological Seminary.
-He also is Assistant Provost at Indiana Wesleyan University, Associate Publisher for Christian Scholar’s Review and serves on the Religion News Service Board of Directors.
+He also is University Professor at Indiana Wesleyan University, Associate Publisher for Christian Scholar’s Review and serves on the Religion News Service Board of Directors.

 The Green Scholars Initiative is addressing a two-fold need in biblical studies, an aging professorate and researching a significant reservoir of primary sources.